5c0tt/bashisms/bashisms.md

     defaults write NSGlobalDomain NSDocumentSaveNewDocumentsToCloud -bool true

-Because DashBoard runs as a background app through the Dock, you will need to restart the Dock to see the changes to effect.
+Because *DashBoard* runs as a background app through the *Dock*, you will need to restart the *Dock* to see the changes to effect.
 Either restart your computer, or run this common in your Terminal:

     killall -1 Dock